 The costs of providing programs and activities have been summarized on a functional basis in the statement of activities.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include depreciation and various conference expenses, which are based on utilization, as well as salaries and related expenses, supplies, telephone, postage and shipping, occupancy, repairs, printing, insurance, marketing, website expenses, and other expenses which are allocated on estimates of time and effort.
+The expenses that are allocated include salaries and related expenses which are allocated on estimates of time and effort.
 Further information is contained in Exhibit C to the financial statements.